wehkamp/front-end-guide/README.md

 ## Maintainability

 Creating a maintainable codebase is **very** important!
 At Wehkamp we have multiple engineers working on various projects.
-We also have a lot of new people onboarding on a regular basis, and it's a good practice to have them contributing code trough our standard in a couple of weeks.
+We also have a lot of new people onboarding on a regular basis, and it's a good practice to have them contributing code through our standard in a couple of weeks.
 We highly value readability, maintainability, and stability of our codebases and there are a few ways to achieve that: unit testing, end-to-end testing and forcing a consistent coding style.

 Besides writing maintainable code, it's good to have a maintainable development workflow as well.
 At Wehkamp we do use version control, write documentation, work in different environments, have external and internal dependencies and per team have specific workflow enhancements.